 - Experience working with business stakeholders in related industries

 - Experience with and understanding of full project or product lifecycle

-- Ability to demonstrate leadership, drive results, solve problems, and possess interpersonal skills from prior work situations
+- Ability to demonstrate leadership, drive results, solve problems, and possess interpersonal skills

-- Experience coaching and team building
+- Demonstrated leadership through coaching, mentoring, and team building

 - Problem-solving mindset